Have you ever wondered what students think about your class?

 - The first step is a preliminary meeting with an OTL consultant to review goals and to answer questions from the instructor.

 - The second step is data collection.
 Students' feedback will be collected anonymously through an online survey.
 An OTL consultant will provide the survey link for the instructor to distribute to students.

 - Classes 65 and larger will use likert-style questions rather than open-ended questions.

 - The third step is a follow-up meeting to review key themes in students' aggregated feedback and to identify helpful instructional strategies and resources.

-You can register now for a MAP data collection will occur from Monday, February 13th to Friday, March 10th [alternative dates available for classes on non-traditional schedules].
+You can register now for a MAP data collection will occur from Monday, October 2nd to Friday, October 27th (alternative dates available for classes on non-traditional schedules).
 After you register a consultant will reach out to you to schedule a day and time for your initial consultation.

 "This is so helpful!
 While I think it's important to get end-of-semester feedback from students, having the ability to communicate about how the course is going in the MIDDLE of things is a really wonderful opportunity for instructors." - Wayne State University Faculty Member